tomkinsc/viral-ngs/Readme.md

 1. Rebase the `dnanexus-resources-tarball` branch (specifically, the commit modifying `.travis.yml` as described above) on top of the desired upstream revision/tag, and (force) push to GitHub.
 2. Take note of the file ID of the new tarball Travis then generates in [bi-viral-ngs CI:/resources_tarball](https://platform.dnanexus.com/projects/BXBXK180x0z7x5kxq11p886f/data/resources_tarball)
-3. On the `dnanexus` branch (or wip branches from it), change the default setting of the `--resources` argument in the workflow builder scripts to the new tarball's file ID.
+3. On the `dnanexus` branch (or wip branches from it), find the `resources` input in `viral-ngs-human-depletion/dxapp.json`, and change its default to the new tarball's file ID.
+(All the other workflow stages take the cue from this default setting.)
 4. Ensure Travis tests succeed using the new version.

 ### Software licensing issues